smithy-lang/smithy-rs/design/src/rfcs/rfc0037_http_wrapper.md

 #### The `AsHeaderComponent` trait
 All header insertion methods accept `impl AsHeaderComponent`.
 This allows us to provide a nice user experience while taking advantage of zero-cost usage of `'static str`.
 We will seal this trait to prevent external usage.
+We will have separate implementation for:
+- `&'static str`
+- `String`
+- http03x::HeaderName
+-

 #### Additional Functionality
 Our wrapper type will add the following additional functionality: